sebastiannbrown/sebastiannbrown.github.io/_publications/2024-08-13-PostingTransparency.md

 do not find significant effects on the transition rates of employed workers or on new worker wages.
-Therefore, we hypothesize that the addition of this information reduces frictional unemployment by reducing information costs and ambiguity during job search, but does not significantly impact bargaining outcomes.
+Therefore, we hypothesize that the addition of this information reduces frictional unemployment by reducing information costs and ambiguity during job search, but does not significantly impact bargaining outcomes.--->

 Working paper draft coming soon!